Gavin Rees

-Gavin Rees (born 10 May 1980) is a boxing trainer and retired Welsh former professional boxing world champion who competed from 1998 to 2014.
+Gavin Rees (born 10 May 1980) is a Welsh boxing trainer and former professional boxer who competed from 1998 to 2014.
 He held the WBA (Regular) super lightweight title from 2007 to 2008.
-At regional level, he held the British lightweight title twice between 2010 and 2012, and the EBU European lightweight title from 2011 to 2012.
+At regional level, he held the British lightweight title twice between 2010 and 2012, and the European lightweight title from 2011 to 2012.

 Career

 After a successful amateur career, Rees turned professional in 1998.

 World champion

 In 2007, Rees defeated Souleymane M'baye to become the WBA Light Welterweight champion with a unanimous decision after 12 rounds.

 Rees however lost his World title in his first defence via a 12th-round TKO loss to Andreas Kotelnik in March 2008.